ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 <info-box info>
 	Please bear in mind that the Markdown data processor does not support all rich text features.
 The [Markdown syntax](https://daringfireball.net/projects/markdown/syntax) is very simple and only supports limited formatting options.

-	This means than advanced formatting, like list styles, tables or page break markers will be stripped in the effecting data.
-These are not supported by Markdown and therefore cannot be reproduced.
-This is not a bug.
+	This means that advanced formatting like list styles, table styles or page break markers will be stripped in the effecting data.
+These are not supported by Markdown and therefore cannot be converted from HTML to Markdown.
 </info-box>